CloudCannon/small-business-template-eleventy/.github/pull_request_template.md

 What does the reviewer need to know about the implementation or how to test this PR.

-# Testing
+# Testing (tester)

 The reviewer should check on this branch:

 - The code
-- Bookshop browser loads
-- The component in Bookshop browser (if applicable)
+- The component in Bookshop browser
-- The site (branch) in CloudCannon
+- The site in CloudCannon (link here)

+# Before merge (PR owner)

+- Delete the test site in CloudCannon